MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-usb-2-0-cable-connection-in-visual-studio.md

 Verify that *debugtype* is USB and *targetname* is the name you specified in Visual Studio on the host computer.
 You can ignore the values of *debugport* and *baudrate*; they do not apply to debugging over USB.

-If you entered **Bus Parameters** in Visual Studio, verify that *busparams* matches the bus parameters you specified.
+Verify that *busparams* matches the bus parameters you specified.

 If you do not see the value you entered for **Bus Parameters**, enter this command: